How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 Continue with the Script Mode

-If you choose the Script mode rather than Visual mode, then the first thing you need to do is give a name to the connection just like you did for the Visual mode.
+If you choose the Script mode rather than the Visual mode, then the first thing you need to do is give a name to the connection just like you did for the Visual mode.
 After that, select the project on the Azure DevOps side from the drop-down list.

 initiate exalate script connection